mirzakopic/api-syncagent/docs/publish-resources.md

     name: "$remoteClusterName-$remoteNamespaceHash-$remoteNameHash"

   related:
-    - origin: service # service or platform
+    - origin: service # service or kcp
       kind: Secret # for now, only "Secret" and "ConfigMap" are supported;
                    # there is no GVK projection for related resources